6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 In a reading:

 The Sun appears when nothing needs to be concealed, managed, or justified.
-The usual reflex to evaluate, rank, and reject softens; for a moment, existence is met with warmth rather than suspicion.
+The reflex to evaluate, rank, and reject softens; for a moment, existence is met with warmth rather than suspicion.
 The child—naked and joyful beneath the light—signals the soul restored to innocence: not ignorance, but innocence on the far side of experience, after shame has been healed.

 ATMOSPHERE